SOBotics/Belisarius/docs/feedback.md

 ### How can I send feedback?

-There are two ways to do this:
+There are two ways that you can send feedback:

 1. Reply to the report with either `tp` or `fp`.
 There's a [userscript](https://github.com/SOBotics/Userscripts/blob/master/Belisarius/Belisarius_Controls.user.js) which may be helpful.
 2. Go to the respective Higgs report (click the "Hippo" link) and select the type of feedback you wish to send.